-Research in the Bioinformatics and Genomics Program currently focusses on five research streams: bioinformatics and computational genomics, population genomics, translational genomics, knowledge discovery and big data analytics and drug discovery and repurposing.
+Research in the Bioinformatics and Data Science Program currently focusses on five research streams: bioinformatics and computational genomics, population genomics, translational genomics, knowledge discovery and big data analytics and drug discovery and repurposing.
 In addition to these research streams individual members of the program conduct genomic and bioinformatics research in their areas of expertise and in accordance with their research interests.

 Bioinformatics and computational genomics: The over-arching goal of research for this research stream is to utilize multiple sources of high-throughput “omics”, genotype, sequence and other biological data to map the genomic susceptibility and mutation landscape of human diseases.
 We are primarily focused on: (1) Development and application of rigorous computational genomics methods and bioinformatics tools for the discovery and functional characterization of genomic alterations, mutations, copy number variants and other variations driving disease phenotypes (2) Discovering and characterizing the network states and biological pathways that are impacted by rare, common genetic variants, copy number variants, mutations and other genomic alterations driving human diseases.
 (3) Integrating “omics”, genotype, sequences and other biological data for the discovery of clinically actionable biomarkers and for the prediction of disease prognosis and clinical outcomes.